By Celia Coates

-We have to save ourselves.
+So, we have to save ourselves.

 “Someone in publishing said to me, ‘the love market is saturated.’
 I think they meant the ‘relationship market.’
 REAL LOVE is not about relationships.
 It’s about connection – starting with the connection to ourselves and then to close others … and then moves on to love for all beings and for life itself.
 These connections are all intricate and powerful.
-That last piece – connection for all others – is puzzling to a lot of people.
+That last piece – connection for – is puzzling to a lot of people.
 It’s important to remember that just because you use ‘love’ doesn’t mean that you like them, approve of them, would enjoy having dinner with them or stop challenging them.
-It’s a fundamental sense of connection, an understanding that our lives are interconnected with one another, that everybody counts and matters, and that strength, fierceness and intensity are all born of that interconnected understanding of the world.” **
+It’s a fundamental sense of connection, an understanding that our lives are interconnected with one another, that everybody counts and matters, and that strength, fierceness and intensity are all born of that interconnected understanding of the world.”

 * From TIME Magazine, “12 Questions,” June 26, 2017